unimarkup/specification/Frontend_Reference.md

   An optional row attribute of the last nested row may be set between `|` and `-`.
 The attribute block for the whole nested table may be set between `-` and `+`.
   The inner table is always scaled to fill the column width of the outer table.
 If the top left entry has a nested table, the rendered width of the top left entry of the nested table is used.

-- **Lists inside tables**

-  List entry headings of bullet, numbered or task lists may be used inside tables and may be nested and combined using multi-columns.

 - **Table attributes**

   Attributes may be set for the whole table, by setting the attribute block at the end of the closing table row.
-  Row attributes may be set after the last `|`.
-Column attributes may be set at the end of the column definition before a `+` inside a row definition line.
-  If another column attribute is set for the same column, all columns above have the original column attribute and all further columns get the new one.

 - **Horizontal entry alignment**